 Firstly, why would someone want an alternative to conventional medical coverage?
 There are many legitimate reasons.
 Cost is perhaps the most popular reason.
 Health insurance policy prices from the major carriers have dramatically increased over the last 5-10 years.
 And although the passage of The Affordable Care Act has provided large federal subsidies to millions of Americans, many others have watched their rates continue to climb.
-Other consumers simply do not want Obamacare coverage or other packaged medical coverage plans.
+Other consumers simply do not want Obamacare coverage or other packaged medical coverage plans, and instead, prefer discount cards, indemnity plans, or primary care memberships.

 You Won’t Be Denied Marketplace Coverage For Pre-Existing Conditions